 As mentioned in the tip above, using keywords can help get your videos viewed.

 Using keywords in your video title will not only allow Google to find your video more easily, but it will also help your potential audience realize that your video is what they’re looking for.

 Another way you can use keywords is in your tags.
 Tags help explain what your content is all about, and help your content get discovered.

 There you have it!

 Are you ready to start using video to propel your brand’s reputation and increase your video views?
-Why not start with a 14-day free trial from Covideo?
+Why not start with a Get Covideo Free?
 Sign up today risk-free.